Lower bounds for uniform read-once threshold formulae in the randomized decision tree model: Bounds for uniform read-once functions

 \subsection{Analysis of the directional algorithm}

 A simple directional algorithm evaluates a node by evaluating its children in a randomly chosen order.
-To analyze this algorithm, let $\Phi_d$ denote the expected number of queries to evaluate a node of height $d$ when the output is 1 and $\Psi_d$ when it is 0.
+To analyze this algorithm on a reluctant input, let $\Phi_d$ denote the expected cost to evaluate a node of height $d$ when the output is 1 and $\Psi_d$ when it is 0.
 Consider a node with exactly $k$ of its children evaluating to 1.
-The expected number of its children that will be evaluated to 0 is

-To verify this, consider generating a random permutation of the input by throwing the zeroes to the $k+1$ places around the ones.
-The algorithm will evaluate all zeroes, except those placed at the end.
-Similarly, when dealing with a node with exactly $n-k+1$ of its children evaluating to 0, the expected number of children that will be evaluated to 1 is
+The number of its children that will be evaluated until its value is determined by the directional algorithm follows a negative hypergeometric distribution.
+The expected number of children that will be evaluated to 0 is $(n-k)k/(k+1)$.
+(An elementary exposition of this distribution and calculation of its mean can be found in \cite[Chapter~7]{ross}.)
+Similarly, when dealing with a node with exactly $n-k+1$ of its children evaluating to 0, the expected number of children that will be evaluated to 1 is $(k-1)(n-k+1)/(n-k+2)$.
+Thus, along with $\Phi_0=c_0$ and $\Psi_0=c_1$, we obtain the recurrence